-If you’ve ever seen the “Submitted URL blocked by robots.txt” error in your Google Search Console and in the Index Status report of Rank Math’s analytics, you know it can be pretty frustrating.
+If you’ve ever seen the “Blocked by robots.txt” error in your Google Search Console and in the Index Status report of Rank Math’s analytics, you know it can be pretty frustrating.
 After all, you’ve followed all the rules and made sure your website was optimized for search engines like Google or Bing.
 So why is this happening?

-In this knowledgebase article, we’ll show you how to fix the “Submitted URL blocked by robots.txt” error, as well as explain what this error means and how to prevent it from happening again in the future.
+In this knowledgebase article, we’ll show you how to fix the “Blocked by robots.txt” error, as well as explain what this error means and how to prevent it from happening again in the future.

 Let’s get started!

 1 What Does the Error Mean?

 The “Blocked by robots.txt” error means that your website’s robots.txt file is blocking Googlebot from crawling the page.
 In other words, Google is trying to access the page but is being prevented by the robots.txt file.